Ball Pythons are true carnivores who are sit-and-wait predators.

 A feeding chart also makes sure they are getting the right amount of food.

 For example, if you are feeding your juvenile twice a week like you would a hatchling, they can easily become obese.
 Feeding more than once a week is a technique called power feeding and is highly discouraged as it can lead to a shortened lifespan.

-If you are using a feeding schedule, and the tank setup is correct, try feeding pre-killed mice to rule out a hunger strike.
+If you are using a feeding schedule, and the tank size and setup is correct, try feeding pre-killed mice to rule out a hunger strike.

 They can be picky and will refuse prey that they aren’t used to.

 Changing your feeding strategy from frozen-thawed to a tasty pre-killed treat is a good way to make sure there are no underlying health problems causing them to refuse food.

 Finally, make sure you are not moving your snake to a feeder enclosure before feeding.

 Some refuse to eat in new environments where they may feel unsafe.

 In this case, feeding inside their enclosure is best.